If travelling around New Zealand while sitting in your armchair sounds interesting, you’ll love this post.

-So I have spent a rainy afternoon hunting them down and disappearing down virtual holes as I peer at animals and birds, ski slopes and tourist attractions all around New Zealand.
+I spent a rainy afternoon hunting down some fun locations to check out from the comfort of your couch.
+I disappeared down virtual holes as I peered at animals and birds, checked the weather on ski slopes and “visited” tourist attractions all around New Zealand.

-Here is a round up to keep you (and the kids) occupied during lockdowns.
+Here is a round up to keep you (and the kids) occupied during rainy days, holidays or lockdowns.

 I just love watching Albatrosses crash land on Pukekura/Taiaroa Head, about 45-minutes drive from Dunedin.
 Big clumsy Southern Royal Albatross with wing spans of up to 3.3 metres gliding in on a southerly and doing a roly poly landing with food to feed their young.